 (Oh yea … and our burgers that first night were divine.
 They even had a delicious falafel burger for us non-meat eaters.).

 Our first day in Amsterdam actually took us out of the city to Zaans Schans, Giethoorn, and Muiderslot Castle.
 (Read more about our road trip through Holland’s countryside here).
 But day two was all about the museums and canals.

-The best option we found for popping into as many of Amsterdam’s top attractions as possible was the I amsterdam City Card.
+The best option we found for popping into as many of Amsterdam’s top attractions as possible for a good price was the I amsterdam City Card.
 We were psyched for the opportunity to review this during our trip because we had done the math and knew it could be a huge money saver for people like us wanting to see as much of Amsterdam as possible, while on a budget.
 This is especially true because it includes access to the GVB bus, tram, and metro lines in the city.

 For example, on our trip, we wanted to go to the Van Gogh Museum, Rijksmuseum, and on a canal cruise – as well as a few museums in nearby Zaans Schans.
 Plus, we’d want to use a bus a few times a day.
 To do all of that, we would have easily spent over €100 each.
 But a 48-hour card is only €80.
 (And yes, you can cram that all into two days.
 But going for the €95 72-hour or €105 96-hour card is more ideal.
 For short trips, they also have a €60 24-hour card).